rpdelaney/l4d2-tourney-rules/rules.md

 with a stock configuration.

 #####6.1 Penalties

-The minimum penalty for illegal modifications or addons is a team forfeit loss for the match.
-There is no maximum penalty, which may run up and including team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.
+The minimum penalty for illegal modifications or addons is a forfeit loss for the match.
+There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.

 #####6.2 Permitted modifications
 The following modifications are PERMITTED:

 ######6.2.1 Menu
 All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience, nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, etc)

 ######6.2.2 HUDs
 Modifying HUDs and crosshairs